 Forest Health Protection staff are located in 5 field offices and the Pacific Northwest Regional Office (Region 6) -- view their contact information.

-The 2013 ADS "quad" maps have just been posted.
+The 2014 ADS data (GIS shapefile) has just been posted.
 The 100k quad maps are currently under construction and will be posted when completed.
 View maps from previous years, or information about the annual Aerial Detetction Surveys.

 Find information about forest insects and diseases in the Pacific Northwest Region here.